The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 Unlike with season one, fans in the UK aren’t having to wait longer for the second season than our friends across the pond, meaning it should be easier to avoid spoilers.

-The Mandalorian is once again following a weekly release schedule, with new episodes released on Fridays at 8:00am GMT over the next two months – the next episode will arrive on Disney Plus on Friday 11th December.
+The Mandalorian is once again following a weekly release schedule, with new episodes released on Fridays at 8:00am GMT over the next two months – the next episode (the season finale) will arrive on Disney Plus on Friday 18th December.

 This is the day.
 New Episodes Streaming Oct.
 30 on #DisneyPlus. #TheMandalorian pic.twitter.com/ZlJua6SEP8